joes0451/ADev/ReadMe.txt

 Stepping:

-		When possible, it will try to follow the source of it's current location, and when you use Step-Into and Step-Out.
+		When possible, it will try to follow the source of its current location, and when you use Step-Into and Step-Out.

 Dump Stack: